nicolasruan/aztec-diamond-tilings/README.md

 # aztec-diamond-tilings
 Random tilings of Aztec Diamond

-The partitions library implements some commonly used notions regarding partitions:
+The partitions library (depending on the library numpy) implements some commonly used notions regarding partitions:

 Classes
 - Partition(parts):